 So openly admit if you haven’t had a job before.
 Don’t pretend that a work experience opportunity was a job, or that your volunteering was actually paid for as it can damage your credibility.
 But this doesn’t mean stating explicitly that you have no experience.
 This could just mean that instead of writing out your ‘Employment History’, you use the title ‘Relevant Experience’ instead, and list your hobbies, clubs and opportunities instead.
 I firmly believe that everything is a learning experience if framed in the right light.
 For example, a two-year stint at an Art Club could actually be a vital education in a creative environment, learning and collaborating with other like-minded students.
 The end result might have been a pretty sketchbook, but if it helped you to work in a team, use a variety of resources and hit tight deadlines, it can sound great on a CV.

 Language is key for writing a great CV.
 Although about 70% of the content on the page will be job titles and dates, how you describe your personality and experience can really help to boost your profile.

-Make sure that your sentences are spell-checked and grammar proofed before you send your CV off.
+Make sure that your sentences are spell-checked and grammar-proofed before you send your CV off.
 Use professional language throughout.
 This means no slang, no casual language and no irrelevant information.
-Your potential employer wants to know what you learned and experience at each role, not about the friends you made or the customer that yelled at you over a sausage roll.
+Your potential employer wants to know what you learned and experienced at each role, not about the friends you made or the customer that yelled at you over a sausage roll.